neuralmagic/neural-magic-vllm/examples/production_monitoring/README.md

-# vLLM + Prometheus/Grafana
+# Production Monitoring for nm-vLLM w/ Prometheus/Grafana

 ## Log Frequency and General Info
-By default, FastAPI server that vLLM is hosted on logs at a defined frequency `t`, described in `vllm/entrypoints/openai/api_server.py` (currently set at 10 s).
-The async call will invoke both python logger logs and prometheus logs.
+By default, FastAPI server that nm-vLLM is hosted on logs at a defined frequency `t`, described in `vllm/entrypoints/openai/api_server.py` (currently set at 10 s).
+The async call will invoke both Python logger logs and Prometheus logs.
 Metric info per `t` interval are shown in both.
-Python logger shows instataneous info, and prometheus + graphana can show its history with more custom user-defined metrics (eg. queries per second).
+Python logger shows instantaneous info, and Prometheus + Graphana can show its history with more custom user-defined metrics (eg. queries per second).

 Example python log:
 ```
 INFO 03-07 21:49:49 metrics.py:211] Avg prompt throughput: 603.9 tokens/s, Avg generation throughput: 377.9 tokens/s, Running: 17 reqs, Swapped: 0 reqs, Pending: 0 reqs, GPU KV cache usage: 1.8%, CPU KV cache usage: 0.0%
 ```

-Example promethus + graphana log visualization:
+Example Promethus + Graphana log visualization:
 ![Grafana Dashboard Image](./assets/overview.png)

 ## Quick Start

-This is a simple example that shows you how to connect vLLM metric logging to the Prometheus/Grafana stack.
+This is a simple example that shows you how to connect nm-vLLM metric logging to the Prometheus/Grafana stack.
 For this example, we launch Prometheus and Grafana via Docker.
 You can checkout other methods through [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) websites.

 Install:
 - [`docker`](https://docs.docker.com/engine/install/)
 - [`docker compose`](https://docs.docker.com/compose/install/linux/#install-using-the-repository)

-### Comamnds
+### Commands

 Prometheus metric logging is enabled by default in the OpenAI-compatible server.
 Launch via the entrypoint:
 ```bash